kbaesler/Wave/docs/source/features.rst

     List<IFeature> features = featureClass.Fetch(filter);

-- ``Fetch`` features or rows that need additional action but the memory can be recycled.
+- ``Fetch`` features or rows that need actions performed but the memory can be recycled.

 .. code-block:: c#